gbdev/pandocs/content/Video_Display.md

 If the WY condition has already been triggered and at the the start of a row the window enable bit was set then resetting that bit before the WX condition gets triggered on that row yields a nice window glitch pixel where the window would have been activated.

+#### Window Internal Line Counter

+The window keeps an internal line counter that's similar in function to `LY`, and increments alongside it.
+However, it only gets incremented when the window is _visible_, as described above.

+This line counter determines what window line is to be rendered on the current scanline.

 :::

 # LCD Monochrome Palettes